 2a.
-U. T. Medical Branch - Galveston: Discussion and appropriate action regarding retention of low-producing programs recommended for consolidation or elimination by the Texas Higher Education Coordinating Board
+U. T. Medical Branch - Galveston: Discussion and appropriate action regarding lowproducing program recommended for consolidation or elimination by the Texas Higher Education Coordinating Board

 The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and the institutional president that the U. T. System Board of Regents approve the retention of the following low-producing program: